 Christine has held a number of national leadership positions and is dedicated to working collaboratively to ensure the UK has a thriving research and innovation ecosystem.
 A previous Director, Christine, returns to the board with a tight focus on helping the ICR fulfil its strategic aims

 Dr Sally-Ann McDowell has worked in Clinical Research for almost 30 years.
 She has worked for large and mid size CROs in positions ranging from Data Co-ordinator, Biometrics Project Manager, Clinical Project Manager, Director of Project Management, Therapeutic Area Lead and is currently a Senior Clinical Development Strategy Director.
 She has global experience in many different therapeutic areas, including CNS, Neurology and Oncology.
 Sally-Ann has been a member of ICR for many years and was involved in the Project Management Special Interest Group and helped organise the ICR PM Forum in 2022.
-She is currently a Board member of ICR as well as being a STEM Ambassador.
+She is currently the Co-Chair of the ICR Board as well as being a STEM Ambassador.

 Fiona Wallace, has worked in global CRO and pharma for over 20 years, spanning many countries and Phase I – IV studies such as oncology, ophthalmology, erectile dysfunction and rheumatoid arthritis.
 She specialises in developing high value retention learning solutions by utilising her breadth of experience in project and CRA management, global clinical regulatory training, inspection readiness management and provision of client solutions to improve staff retention and engagement.
 Many clinical researchers face the challenge of how to ensure their clinical trials comply with GCP & regulations: Fiona is determined to help them do so with patient safety and data reliability at the forefront.